ordina-jworks/ordina-jworks.github.io/README.md

 In order to set 2.4.0 as the default Ruby version you can use the following command:

     $ rvm --default use 2.4.0

+If you are unable to run `rvm install 2.4.0` execute the following:

+    $ /bin/bash --login
+    $ source ~/.rvm/scripts/rvm;
+    $ rvm use 2.4.0

 ## Running Jekyll on your Mac or Linux
 - Run `jekyll serve` in the root directory of the tech blog